peckjon/reject-pr-approval-from-committer/README.md

-# GitHub Action: don not allow committers on a Pull Request to approve the PR
+# GitHub Action: do not allow committers on a Pull Request to approve the PR

 **Name:** `peckjon/reject-pr-approval-from-committer`